-■ INTRODUCTION -- Corresponds to Section V's Review Criterion 1 (Need)

-This introduction section should briefly describe how you will utilize RWHAP ADAP ERF in support of preventing, reducing, or eliminating a waiting list, including through cost-cutting or cost-saving measures, or to address a current or projected increase in treatment needs aligned with ending the HIV epidemic during the project period.

-■ NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1 (Need)

-The purpose of this section is to demonstrate the severity of the HIV epidemic in the state/territory and the need for additional resources to meet the projected ADAP client service needs for FY 2020.
+- INTRODUCTION -- Corresponds to Section V's Review Criterion 1 (Need) This introduction section should briefly describe how you will utilize RWHAP ADAP ERF in support of preventing, reducing, or eliminating a waiting list, including through cost-cutting or cost-saving measures, or to address a current or projected increase in treatment needs aligned with ending the HIV epidemic during the period of performance or other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1 (Need) The purpose of this section is to demonstrate the need for additional resources to meet the projected ADAP client service needs for FY 2021.

-A. State/Territory's HIV Epidemiologic Data and ADAP Profile
+A. State/Territory's ADAP Profile